wp-plugins/page-specific-stylesheets/trunk/readme.txt

 **Why Use It?**

 After developing quite a few WordPress websites, it seems to me that the style.css file gets bloated.
 If you add a style used on only one page, and then later that page is deleted, you're visitors now have to download those styles that aren't even used.
 It's wasteful, but maintaining a clean style.css file requires an active effort.
-This plugin solves that by attaching the these styles to the page of post, allowing them to be updated just like the content is and deleted with the page.
+This plugin solves that by attaching the these styles to the page or post, allowing them to be updated just like the content is and deleted with the page.

 It keeps your style.css file clean and reduces unused style clutter.

+**New in Version 1.1**

+A new Fancy Editor has been added utilizing CodeMirror to enhance the experience of editing your styles.
+As of right now, it is disabled by default, but provides these features when enabled:

+*   Indenting
+*   Valid / Invalid Rule Highlighting
+*   Basic Auto-Complete (Ctrl+Shift)
+*   Plus a few other features.

+See the FAQs for info on the filter to enable the Fancy Editor.

 **What About Efficiency?**